yiigu/portfolio/final_project_yigu.md

 ## Project Structure
 - How many people choose to suicide in China from 2000?
 - Does gender impact the suicide rates?
-- What method does they choose to suicide?
+- What method do they choose to suicide?
 - Why do they choose to suicide?
 - Is crisis related?